Anonimbus/SDL2_Graphics/README.md

 ---

-## Windows Setup
+## Windows Setup [time : ]

-Follow these steps to set up SDL2 for your C++ project on **Windows**.
+Reference this video: [SDL2 Setup Tutorial](https://youtu.be/H08t6gD1Y1E?si=pC5MXzJEne0Wvq5A) or Follow along these steps to set up SDL2 for your C++ project on **Windows**.

-### 1. Reference this video: [SDL2 Setup Tutorial](https://youtu.be/H08t6gD1Y1E?si=pC5MXzJEne0Wvq5A) for downloading and setting up SDL2 in windows
+### 1. For downloading and setting up SDL2
+Steps are as follows :
-- You may download the required release from the official [SDL Github Repo](https://github.com/libsdl-org/SDL/releases)
+- You may download the required release from the official [SDL Github Repo](https://github.com/libsdl-org/SDL/releases) here we download the Development Library : SDL2-devel-2.xx.xx-mingw.tar.gz

-### 2. Setup Your IDE (optional)
+### 2. Extract the development library
-#### For Visual Studio:
-- Open your project in Visual Studio.
+Open command prompt and cd to your download location and type in :
-- Right-click on the project name and go to **Properties**.
-- Under **VC++ Directories**, add the following paths:
-  - **Include Directories**: Point to the `include` folder inside the extracted SDL2 folder.
-  - **Library Directories**: Point to the `lib` folder inside the extracted SDL2 folder.

-#### For MinGW/GCC:
-- Open your terminal or IDE (e.g., Code::Blocks or Visual Studio Code).
-- Add the path to the `include` directory of SDL2 in your build system or IDE settings.
+    ```
+    mkdir sdl
+    tar -xvzf SDL2-devel-2.xx.xx-mingw.tar.gz -C sdl
+    ```

+### 3. Extract the development library
-- Link the SDL2 library by adding `-lSDL2` to your linker flags.
+- copy the i686-w64-mingw32/**include** and i686-w64-mingw32/**lib** folders to your code src  directory
-- Ensure the `SDL2.dll` file is located in the same folder as your executable, or add it to your system path.
+- copy the bin/**SDL2.dll** on same level as your src folder

-### 3. Write Your First SDL2 Program
+### 4. Write Your First SDL2 Program
 Clone this repo, create a new C/C++ source file (e.g., `main.cpp`) and add the "sdl_custom_header.h" file given in this repo on top of your code by :
     ```